seanhess/seanhess.github.com/_posts/2015-08-17-practical-haskell-importing-code.md

 1. Read chapters 2, 3, 4, and 9 of [Learn You a Haskell](http://learnyouahaskell.com), and write a program that does something with IO.
 Feel free to read more if you like, but don't read past chapter 10.

 2. Find a 3rd party module from [stackage LTS](http://stackage.org/lts) and use it to write a small program.
+Consider

 [stackage]: https://www.stackage.org/
 [importing-code]: http://seanhess.github.io/2015/08/17/practical-haskell-importing-code.html